CRogers999/CSC-132-Minesweeper/README.md

 # CSC-132-Minesweeper
-This is an collective dreft of what we need to achieve eventually
+This is a collective draft of what we need to achieve eventually